wtpayne/design_factory/a3_src/h90_internal/process/setting_up_a_discord_bot.rst

 ======================

-This process provides guidance on how to set up a new instance of the Accord discord bot.
+This process provides guidance on how to set up a new instance of the Harmonica discord bot.

 .. contents:: Table of Contents
    :local: